DUTCHESS BRIDLE & SADDLE LLC

 Q: Should my horse be tacked up before you get there?

 A: No. The horse's bare back conformation needs to be addressed first and wither tracings taken before the fitting evaluation is discussed.
 The horse needs to be in the barn, groomed and tack gathered BEFORE the appointment start time.
-The time taken to bring the horse in, clean it up and get tack out of the tack room after the appointment starting time eats into your allotted appointment time.
+The time taken to bring the horse in, clean it up and get tack out of the tack room after the appointment starting time cuts into your allotted appointment time.

 Q: What saddles do you work on?
 Is it only certain brands?